avarenee/MetaCleanup/README.md

 With such a huge music library, the thought of going in and manually fixing the tags is a pain.
 Thus, my attempt at coding an autotagger.
-Currently, the only feature is running the python file in the command line with <dir> as the only argument, <dir> being the folder where you keep your music folders.
+Currently, the only feature is running the python file in the command line with <dir> as the only argument, <dir> being the folder where you keep your album folders.
 So, you would enter the directory you save MetaCleanup to in bash, then enter:

+$ pip install -r requirements

+$ cd MetaCleanup

-$ python3 MetaCleanup.py <dir>
+$ python3 MetaCleanup.py <dir> <key>

+Where <key> is your Discogs API key

 And for each album, the code will:

-  1. Create a dictionary based on the album's metadata obtained using mutagen
-  2. Search Discogs using data from the dictionary to find the album's page
+  1. Search Discogs using tagging data to find the album's page
-  3. Using requests_html, parse Discogs to create a new dictionary with correct information about the album
-  4. Re-tag the album with mutagen using the new dictionary
+  2. Re-tag the album with mutagen using the Discogs data
-  5. Rename the files and directories with this data to add consistency to your music library
+  3. Rename the files and directories with this data to add consistency to your music library
-  6. Add album art if the album folder contains none.
+  4. Add album art if the album folder contains none.

 Things I will work on to improve this app over time:

-- Ability to tag albums that don't have master releases on Discogs

 - Better handling of exceptions

 - Compatibility with more music filetypes

-- Ability to correctly tag soundtracks/VA compilations generally

-- Use the Discogs API rather than parsing pages with requests_html, maybe cross-reference searches with other search engine data.
+- Implement a timer so requests don't time out

 - More user options, perhaps the option for users to verify the Discogs album used to re-tag the current album

-- Use of jupyter notebook to handle the filesystem operations better